Education consultants provide expert advice and support to individuals, schools and organisations to improve educational outcomes

 What to expect

-- You will usually be office based for the development of learning materials or plans, unless your focus is on outdoor education.
+• You'll usually be office based when developing learning materials or plans, unless your focus is on outdoor education.

 Qualifications

 Generally, you'll need at least an undergraduate degree or HND to be an education consultant, which can be in any subject.
-However, experience and determination counts for a lot in the industry.
+However, experience and determination are highly valued in the industry.

 Education consultants come from a variety of backgrounds and have often worked as deputy or head teachers, inspectors, education advisers and local authority officers, for example.